 Time for Jijabai and Shivaji Biography to be Invoked in School Syllabus Across India

 Devoid of true Hindu past and history of great Hindu Kings.
 Hindus are becoming soft and coward – which is raising coward politicians among them.

 Incidents of recent decades are examples of these: India’s External Affairs Minister flies to the Kandahar desert in a special plane only to release criminals who have butchered Hindus!
-In Kashmir Bitta Karate who beheaded 16 Hindus is released on parole!
-In the 13 days after killing Afzal Khan, Shivaji Maharaj conquered 16 forts and in contrast within a year of India becoming independent, our politicians lost 1/3rd of our motherland in Kashmir to enemies!
-Fearing Shivaji Maharaj’s valour, as long as he was alive, Aurangzeb did not dare to even talk about conquering South India.
+In Kashmir, Bitta Karate beheaded 16 Hindus but is released on parole!
+In the 13 days after killing Afzal Khan, Shivaji Maharaj conquered 16 forts and in contrast within a year of India becoming independent, our politicians lost 1/3rd of our motherland and Kashmir to enemies!
+Fearing Shivaji Maharaj’s valour, as long as he was alive, Aurangzeb did not even dare to discuss about conquering South India.
 Yet in recent times, the cunning, crafty Musharraf arrived in India to disrupt an Agra conference or dares to hang the Indian tricolour upside down on his personal aircraft.
 Modi riding on Hindutva unity became PM but calls Sharif cowardly to be participant in his oath and pakistan retaliates by heavy firings, bombings at borders.
 Its time shameless, coward Hindus get infused with likes of Great Hindu Kings ShivaJi and Maharana Pratap – for this we need Hindu mothers to become Jijabais of today.
 Jai Hindu Rashtra.